Saxonica/Saxon-Forms/README.md

 =========

 The Saxon-Forms implementation is a XForms prototype written using Interactive XSLT 3.0.
-Saxon-JS is an XSLT 3.0 run-time, which supports interactive XSLT and is written in pure JavaScript for use in the brower or a platform that supports JavaScript.
+Interactive XSLT 3.0 is a feature of Saxon-JS, which is an XSLT 3.0 run-time written in pure JavaScript for use in the brower or a platform that supports JavaScript.

 Presented at XMLLondon conference 2017.
 See paper:
 [Distributing XSLT Processing